Updated: Nov 19, 2020

 Once again, I prefer the fit on the KXXS as it has a longer nozzle to give that secure fit.
 The Harmanish tuning on the KXXS is much more laid back than the Hana and this becomes a throw up between the two depending on your preference.

-Personally, I would pick the KXXS over the Hana as it still has rather impressive detail retrieval, with more warmth and musical twist to things.
+Personally, I would pick the KXXS over the Hana as it still has rather impressive detail retrieval, with more warmth and a musical twist to things.
 To date, I still find myself whipping out my KXXS for longer listening sessions at my desk just because of how easy-going it sounds.
 I would go out on a limb to say that most people would have preferences that lie closer to the KXXS and the Hana.

 Tanchjim Cable S Upgrade Cable